 The system we reside in today is not one designed around central bank reserves and cash.
 In fact, central bank reserves and cash are playing an increasingly less important role in the economy as time goes on.
 Reserve requirements are no longer necessary in well managed banking systems, cash is becoming a less common form of money and the importance of inside money (bank money or deposits) has become increasingly evident to the economy as the credit crisis proved.

-It’s also important to note that everything that involves outside money (central bank money) is a facilitating feature of what is clearly an inside money system.
-That is, reserves exist primarily to help settle interbank settlement.
-And cash exists primarily to allow an inside money bank customer to draw down an account to transact more conveniently.
-These forms of money like reserves, cash and coins (outside money) all facilitate the use of the dominant money – inside money.
+It’s important to note that everything that involves outside money is a facilitating feature of what is clearly an inside money system.
+That is, things like reserves and cash exist primarily to help settle interbank settlement and allow for physical cash use.
+These forms of money like reserves, cash and coins (outside money) all facilitate the use of the predominant money – inside money.
 Saying that inside money or credit is just a claim on outside money is clearly false.
 For instance, a transaction occurring between two customers in credit at Bank of America doesn’t even involve outside money.
 But more importantly, what we’re all really after in the economy is not claims on outside money.
 We’re all seeking the real money – bank deposits.
 The primary way cash comes into circulation is when an inside money holder draws down a bank account.
 And the non-bank private sector cannot even access bank reserves so it’s totally illogical to build a real understanding of the economy around outside money.

 Understanding the Modern Monetary System